Architect-Coders/Dogami/Readme.md

 - Game complexity.
 - Game time.
 - Game description.
-- Also you can mark a game as a favorite.
+- Also, you can mark a game as a favorite.

-In summary this is a wiki for board games!
+In summary, this is a wiki for board games!

+About the project:

+- The app has two screens and uses a personal API that has board games info.
+- The first screen loads a list of games and displays them in a GridLayout.
+- The second screen shows a game detail where you can mark a game as a favorite.
+- The app is implementing the MVVM presentation pattern with data-binding.
+- The dependency injection is using Dagger2.
+- Tests are also using Dagger2.

 ### Screens